Volunteer Screening Best Practices

 - The Program Coordinator will send a letter of approval (via email) once your application is approved.
 At this point, you will receive an authorization number for each position that is deemed ‘eligible’.

-- You will be advised to create a letter for your volunteers with the names of the positions and authorization numbers to take to the Guelph Police Station when they are requesting a Police Records Check.
-This number will allow the volunteer to receive a Police Records Check without a fee.
+- You will be advised to create a letter for your volunteers with the names of the positions, authorization numbers and expiration date to take to Guelph Police Services when they are requesting a Police Records Check.
+The number and expiration date will allow the volunteer to receive a Police Records Check without a fee.

 - Guelph Police Service: Obtaining a PRC in Guelph